roubertedgar/workshoptw/README.md

 ```

 Nice =D, now our view have a ViewModel.
 Só, if we look at the PlaceFormActivity, we will see that PlaceFormActivity returns a place to the MainActivity, and then, the MainActivity saves it.
 This is not good, we should make the PlaceFormActivity tells the ViewModel to save the Place for us, right?
+So, let's continue our refactoring, and see what we can do...

-So, l
+Now that

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzE5MDgyMjI0LDEyMjI4MjczMTksMTYxOT
+eyJoaXN0b3J5IjpbMzAzODAxMzAsMTIyMjgyNzMxOSwxNjE5Mz
-M2Nzg0LC0xOTk5NDU4MTg2LC05NzI5NDc5NywtMTIzMDA0MTc2
+Y3ODQsLTE5OTk0NTgxODYsLTk3Mjk0Nzk3LC0xMjMwMDQxNzY4
-OCwyODA3ODg4MzldfQ==
+LDI4MDc4ODgzOV19
 -->